Your Guide to Modern Image SEO

 Yes, stock images make being a site owner as easy as possible.
 They’re a gift.
 They make your website more attractive with a lot less work on your end.

-When Google shows their image search results, they want to show as many unique pictures as possible.
+When Google shows its image search results, they want to show as many unique pictures as possible.
 They have AI now that allows them to guess what is in a photo and which graphics are the same.
 If you use only stock pictures, you’re not going to show up as a top picture in the results.

 How do you create original pictures?
 Consider your content and what will serve it best.
 For example, you could create a chart or a graphic.
-Infographics that summarize some of your best points do well on social media and are useful enough to pick up search engine attention.
+Infographics that summarize some of your best points do well on social media and are helpful enough to pick up search engine attention.
 You can also include some of your own photographs.